-The data from the Liberator servers is aggregated by a client application (such as a Caplin WebSheet), that has been loaded into the user's browser from the FSV's web site.
+The data from the Liberator servers is aggregated by a client application that has been loaded into the user's browser from the FSV's web site.
 So that the real-time data does not have to be relayed through the FSV'S web site, the client application obtains the data feeds directly from the 3rd party vendors.